 Increased appetite for online catering in RussiaThough the coronavirus outbreak has facilitated the high demand for online food delivery in Russia, the market is set to keep the positively developing trend and reach a size of nearly 3.5 billion U.S. dollars by 2024.
 During the self-isolation period, Russian consumers increased their spending on online food orders, and preferences adjusted to the lockdown reality as well.
 Delivery Club and Yandex.Food were the two most popular food delivery services in the country.
 Nearly half of the surveyed customers reported having ordered food from named delivery service providers in 2021.

 Delivery Club, one of Russia's biggest food delivery services launched in 2009, initially operated as a marketplace.
-It was the most popular food delivery app in Russia as of January 2021.
+The company reported 22 million food orders delivered in the third quarter of 2021 only.
 Another major player, Yandex.
 Food, was established in 2018, after acquiring food delivery service Foodfox the year before.
 It operated in 112 Russian cities and one city in Kazakhstan.
 Yandex.Food operates in 112 cities in Russia and one city in Kazakhstan, working with more than 14 thousand restaurants and food retailers countrywide.
 Yandex accounted for a 171 percent revenue growth for the taxi and food-tech segment by the fourth quarter of 2020.